 Type In Your Search Terms And See The Estimate Of Monthly Traffic That A Search Term Generates.
 This will give you an idea, as to what is popular when it comes to Keywords and what is not.

+Go For The Low-Hanging Fruit

 One trick is to go for the “Low-Hanging Fruit”.
 This means intentionally going for Keywords to get a very specific group of people to take action.